tamersp25/docs/src/docs/developer/engines/tutorial/engine-custom-fields.md

 ![Advanced Cognitive Workflow link](Processing.png)

 5\.
 Use the **Available Engines** picker to find your engine.
-Click the greeen circle+ icon to select your engine and move it into the "Selected Engines" column on the right.
+Click the green circle+ icon to select your engine and move it into the "Selected Engines" column on the right.

 ![Selected engines](SelectedEngine.png)